stylesuxx/v3xctrl/docs/Client.md

 #### Routeing traffic
 We want to make sure that all internal traffic is routed through the wifi adapter.
 All external traffic should go through the 4G modem.

+> This assumes you use the default dhcpcd and not NetworkManager!

 Open `/etc/dhcpcd.conf` and add: